EBARA Corporate Governance Basic Policy

 The Risk Management Panel (“RMP”) has been established as an organization to supervise, deliberate, instruct on improvements to and support the risk management activities.
 The RMP is chaired by the President, Representative Executive Officer and comprises all Executive Officers as panel members.
 In addition, the non-executive Directors attend to the RMP as observers to exert the supervision function, if necessary, in light of the aim of RMP, and give the RMP appropriate instructions concerning risk management on its topics.
 The deliberation situation in RMP is reported to the Board of Directors.
 The Board of Directors obtains the risk management situation of RMP precisely through such reports and maintains the system to exercise a supervision function.
 The RMP is held regularly four times a year and as necessary.

-The CSR Committee deliberates on maintenance, development and issues of activities related to EBARA Group CSR Policy, and determines the policy of CSR activities, while determining the key issues (materiality), policy and KPIs of CSR and confirming the progress and the state of achievement.
-It also monitors the status of compliance at the Company and its subsidiaries in accordance with the EBARA Group CSR Policy and the EBARA Group Code of Conduct, while giving instructions for improvement as appropriate.
-The CSR Committee is presided over by the President, Representative Executive Officer, and the Executive Officers are the committee members.
-The attorneys of external law office in charge of the External Compliance Consultation Counter participate in the committee meetings as advisors.
-In addition, the non-executive Directors actively attend to the CSR committee as observers to exert the supervision function, if necessary, in light of the aim of CSR committee, and give the CSR committee appropriate instruction concerning management on its topics.
-The deliberation situation in CSR committee is reported to the Board of Directors.
-The Board of Directors obtains the management situation of CSR committee precisely through such reports and maintains the system to exercise the supervision function.
-The CSR Committee is held regularly on a quarterly basis.
+The Sustainability Committee is presided over by the President, Representative Executive Officer, and the Executive Officers are the committee members.
+The outside expert in sustainability management participates in the committee meetings as an advisor.
+In addition, the non-executive Directors actively attend to the Sustainability committee as observers to exert the supervision function, if necessary, in light of the aim of Sustainability committee, and give the Sustainability committee appropriate instruction concerning management on its topics.
+The deliberation situation in Sustainability committee is reported to the Board of Directors.
+The Board of Directors obtains the management situation of Sustainability committee precisely through such reports and maintains the system to exercise the supervision function.
+The Sustainability Committee is held regularly on a quarterly basis.